 The University of Nebraska-Lincoln's Center on Children Families and the Law (CCFL) provides critical Child Protection & Safety (CP&S) training for Child and Family Services (CFS) Specialists with the Nebraska Department of Health and Human Services–Division of Children and Family Services (NDHHS-DCFS), Nebraska Tribal staff, and contracted child welfare staff.
 Our dedicated training team offers a multi-disciplinary and collaborative approach with customized training that is comprehensive, engaging, and skill-based, using experiential simulation to prepare the child welfare workforce to succeed.

-DCFS Child Protection & Safety (CP&S) New Worker Training prepares Child and Family Services (CFS) Specialists to serve as case managers to Nebraska's children and their families identified as in need of child welfare intervention because of abuse or neglect.
-This population includes children who lack proper parental care, either due to the actions of parents or through no fault of parents; children whose parents give up their rights to the child to the State; and children who are wards of another state agency, and for which placement is requested.
+CP&S New Worker Training prepares CFS Specialists to serve as case managers to Nebraska children and families identified as needing child welfare intervention because of abuse or neglect.
+This includes children who lack proper care due to parental actions or through no fault of the parents; children whose parents give up their rights to the State; and children who are wards of another state agency for which placement is requested.

-CP&S New Worker Training is developed in collaboration with the Nebraska Department of Health and Human Services (NDHHS)-Division of Child and Family Services (DCFS) and administered by the University of Nebraska–Lincoln, Center on Children, Families, and the Law (CCFL) under a contract administered by NDHHS–DCFS.
+CP&S New Worker Training is developed in collaboration with NDHHS-DCFS and provided by CCFL under a contract administered by the NDHHS–DCFS.